needle-mirror/com.unity.addressables/Documentation~/get-started-manage-addressables.md

     * One bundle containing all group assets
     * A bundle for each entry in the group (useful if you mark entire folders as Addressable and want their contents built together)
     * A bundle for each unique combination of labels assigned to group assets
 * **Content update restriction**: Setting this value allows you to publish smaller content updates.
-Refer tp [Content update builds](xref:addressables-content-update-builds) for more information.
+Refer to [Content update builds](xref:addressables-content-update-builds) for more information.
 If you always publish full builds to update your app and don't download content from a remote source, you can ignore this setting.

 For more information on strategies to consider when deciding how to organize your assets, refer to [Organizing Addressable assets](xref:addressables-assets-development-cycle).